 Given the success of neural networks in recent years, and especially after the success of deep architectures, their use has been expanding to ever more critical application areas such as security, autonomous driving, and healthcare.
-Contrary to previous well-documented and thoroughly tested approaches, we still have little understanding of what such machine learning (ML) models learn and when they could fail.
+Contrary to previous well-understood and thoroughly tested approaches, we still have little understanding of what such machine learning (ML) models learn and when they could fail.
 The question that naturally arises is whether we can trust such systems to undertake safety-critical tasks.
-Even though research into rigorous mathematical explanation of that type of ML models (deep neural networks) is advancing fast, in the light of recent European Union directives (2016 General Data Protection Regulation, art.
-22) that essentially require accountable models, companies employing such technologies should be able to explain them in an understandable way to non-expert customers, without prior knowledge or expertise in the area.
+Even though research into rigorous mathematical explanation of popular types of ML models (deep neural networks) is advancing fast, in the light of recent European Union legislation (GDPR, 5/2018) that essentially require accountable models, companies employing such technologies should be able to explain them in an understandable way to non-expert customers, without prior knowledge or expertise in the area.

 How can we provide such understanding/interpretation that will allow users to trust the ML model they (indirectly) use, and the model's designers to improve it?
 This is a crucial question that needs to be considered before we expect people to trust, and hence actually use robotic systems, and is the fundamental research question that we aim to tackle.

 The 1st-year MSc. project focused on a sentiment classification task and provided a framework for a data-driven look into the operation of a Long-Short-Term-Memory Recurrent Neural Network.
 Given the difficulty in defining and measuring the interpretability of neural network models, the evaluation of the latter should initially focus around users, and later on a rigorous evaluation metric.
 Therefore, we provided a critical evaluation of the framework based on our experience and a pilot study, and concluded by setting the guidelines for a complete user-based evaluation at a future stage.

 Starting from this project, our future research continues to be on interpretability in machine learning (ML) models in robotics applications.